RemainIndoors1/CacheCommander/README.md

 ## Example usage in C Sharp

-In the example below, you'll see we change the SqlCommand to a new CacheDbCommand object, which passes in the new SqlCommand.
+In the examples below, you'll see we change the SqlCommand to a new CacheDbCommand object, which passes in the new SqlCommand.
 After that, we set the CommandType to StoredProcedure and add Parameters as needed.

-Next, instead of calling ExecuteDataReader, we'll call ExecuteCacheDataReader, and the rest should be pretty standard usage.
+ExecuteReader has been replaced with ExecuteCacheDataReader because it's not an override-able method, but ExecuteScalar and ExecuteNonQuery are overridden.

 ```
 SqlConnection conn = new SqlConnection("SomeSqlConnectionStringValue");
 conn.Open();

+// example cmd.ExecuteReader() implementation
-using (CacheDbCommand cmd = new CacheDbCommand(new SqlCommand("my.storedprocedure.name", conn)))
+using (CacheDbCommand cmd = new CacheDbCommand(new SqlCommand()))
 {
+    cmd.Connection = conn;
+    cmd.CommandText = "my.storedprocedure.name";
     cmd.CommandType = CommandType.StoredProcedure;
     cmd.Parameters.Add(new SqlParameter("@ParameterName", "value"));